 6. Hollywood Forever, Los Angeles, CA

 Hollywood Forever Cemetery in Los Angeles is registered on the National Register of Historic Places.
-There are plenty of deceased stars who call this place their final resting place, and it even shares a wall with Paramount studios.
+Plenty of deceased stars call this place their final resting place, and it even shares a wall with Paramount studios.

 Among the famous faces that are still roaming around is Rudolph Valentino.
 His ghost has been seen wandering around the area, looking every bit as handsome as he did before his unexpected death in 1926.